lilipcohen/exercise-tracker/README.md

 _Steps required to install project and get the development environment established:_

-- Simply use the npm install command in your terminal to install all necessary packages to launch our plant based application!
+- Simply use the npm install command in your terminal to install all necessary packages to launch the exercise based application!

 ## Usage

 _Instructions and examples for use:_

-- On the home page you will be presented with 3 items.
+- On the home page you will be presented with 4 items.

 1. Latest Workout
    1. This will be presented on your screen displaying your latest workout.